seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 Remember that *both* the event data in `data` as well as the surrounding struct in `evt` must be allocated by the plugin and will be free()d by the plugin framework.

+It is not necessary to fill in the evtnum struct member when returning events via plugin_next/plugin_next_batch.
+Event numbers are allocated by the plugin framework.

 This function should return:

 * `SS_PLUGIN_SUCCESS` (0) on success